EDC Las Vegas creator campaigns

 product proof + stress conditions

-The strongest creator content follows real festival behavior: packing, getting there, set choices, product use, recovery.
-If the ask starts to look like a booth, giveaway, street team, or branded stunt, handle it separately instead of hiding it in a creator brief.
+The strongest creator content follows moments people already have: packing, getting there, set choices, product use, recovery, and recap.
+When the ask becomes a giveaway, booth, or branded stunt, it needs separate planning.

-Ask creators to capture packing, shuttle waits, set breaks, product use, recovery, and recaps.
+Ask creators to capture packing, shuttle waits, set breaks, product use, water stops, recovery, and recaps.
 Do not script a fake brand scene.

 If the brief mentions giveaways, stickers, filming gear, signage, or sampling, check the official rules before it reaches creators.